waydabber/BetterDisplay/README.md

 I am thankful for each of you who [contributed to the project](https://opencollective.com/betterdummy).
 Every little bit helps!
 If you find use in the app and did not contribute so far, please consider a donation so I can continue working on this app. :) Thank you!

-Super generous contributors, who donated $100 or more:
+Hyper-generous contributors, who donated $200 or more:

+- **Patrick Mast** - $222
 - **Riten Jaiswal** - $200

+Super-generous contributors, who donated $100 or more:

 - **Dean Herbert** - $150
 - **Myles Dear** - $100
 - **Jose Tejera** - $100